ZainabImadulla/Connect-4-Agent/README.md

 $ pip install -r requirements.txt

+After completing the setup, start the program by running the connect4.py file.

 Note: When running the program on a Windows computer, the Minimax vs. Minimax and Minimax vs. Random game modes may experience some lag, potentially causing the window to display a "Not Responding" message.
 Please do not close the window; the results will appear on the board after a brief loading period.
 These game modes run smoothly on Mac computers without any issues.